 Out in nature, our trees need water to grow and form, and they support the surrounding eco-system of insects and fungi.
-But once transformed into a beautiful piece for the home, water and bugs soon becomes woods’ greatest enemies.
+But once transformed into a beautiful piece for the home, water, and bugs soon become the woods’ greatest enemies.

 At African Touch, we use the most effective ways to ensure your dream piece can last for generations.

 As a naturally porous material, wood is affected by various external conditions, with the most damaging being the natural humidity in the atmosphere – both indoors and outdoors.
 And that’s before we’ve even mentioned the rain and wind!

 Increases in humidity and moisture in the air cause wood to expand and contract, as basic science has taught us.
 Sometimes, we just don’t realise how the subtle yet damaging changes in conditions can cause extreme damage – your beloved table could literally explode as the wood splits apart through this stress.